Golden Mile Food Equity Community Project

 Access to nutritious food is a fundamental right that should be available to all.
 Participants learned about the journey from planting seeds to placing food on our tables.
 These conversations were not only educational but also empowering, as we all thought critically about our role in advocating for a more equitable food system.

-The project was a resounding success, culminating in the decoration of four picnic tables, each reflecting the themes we were exploring.
+The project was a resounding success, culminating in the decoration of five picnic tables, each reflecting the themes we were exploring.
+Four tables were designed by individual artists, with contributions by community members.
 For the final table, we invited visitors at the Harvest Festival to leave their mark by adding their handprints and painting flowers on a picnic table dedicated to the spirit of community.